-You hear the term a lot, onboarding, but what does it actually mean?
-Onboarding is made up of business systems and processes so we are able to give our couples the best possible client experience.
+You hear the term “onboarding” often, but what does it actually mean?
+Onboarding consists of the business systems and processes that allow us to give our couples the best possible client experience.
 In today’s post, Calla of Calla Lily Co is sharing with us her wedding planner onboarding process.

 Wedding Planner Onboarding

 Client onboarding is one of the most essential aspects of building and maintaining a new client relationship right out of the gate.
 With that being said, there are many, many ways that this seemingly straightforward task can go awry.

 As a day-of coordinator and online coach for my business, Calla Lily Co., I’ve had to learn how to seamlessly onboard new clients through trial and error.
 I’ll break down what this process should look like and my top tips for success.

 Let’s get into it!

 You’ve fielded the initial inquiry.
 You’ve convinced your new client to book with you.
 Now what?